slatedocs/slate/source/index.html.md

     return create_steal_action(direction):
 ```

-To steal from an other player, you must be on a tile adjacent to their house.
+To steal from another player, you must be on a tile adjacent to their house.
 Stealing quantity scales with collecting speed.

 | Parameter | Type  | Description                                              |
 | --------- | ----- | -------------------------------------------------------- |